Getting Started

 Installing Scala with Coursier

-Once cs is downloaded, run:
+Once the cs binary is downloaded, run:

 $ ./cs setup